arcetri/sts/README.md

 # NIST Statistical Test Suite

+NOTE: The [Google Drive sts-data folder][generatordata] link has been changed as 2023 Mar 29 to allow public access.
+Sorry about that!

 This project is a considerably improved version of the [NIST Statistical Test Suite][site] (**STS**), a collection of tests used in the evaluation of the randomness of bitstreams of data.